 Here are some examples of the measures we have taken to make sure our site is widely accessible and compatible with a variety of assistive technologies.

-We have aimed to ensure that all images have appropriate ALT Text – this is so visually impaired web users, or those who choose not to have images displayed on the website can still find out what an image is meant to show.
+In order to reduce page load-times, the images used on this site are as small in size as practical.
+We aim to tag images with appropriate ALT text so that visually impaired web users, or those who choose not to have images displayed, can still find out what an image shows.

-We use headings on our web pages.
-Not only do headings break up text and make it easier to read, but it is also useful to people using screen readers who will be able to easily navigate between headings.
+We use headings across this site.
+Not only do headings break up text and make it easier to read, but headings are also useful to people using screen readers.

-A style sheet is what we use on this website to determine how it looks.
+We use style sheets to determine how this site looks and feels.
 You can turn off or replace the style sheet in most browsers; this removes background images and makes the text black on a white background.